Small savings can steadily grow without sacrificing the fun things in life. Get creative, set a goal and uncover easy ways to save in the long run.

 Like rolling out of bed to exercise first thing in the morning, sometimes the hardest thing about saving money is getting started.
 Once you’re in full swing, however, and can see how your actions are having immediate positive results, you’ll forget about how hard it was to take that initial action and perhaps even discover more easy ways to save.

 The first hurdle is setting your mind to saving; the second is realising that every small step counts.
 You don’t need to have hundreds of dollars to start to put money away – in fact, most savings accounts can be opened with as little as $1.
-Similarly, you don’t need to deposit huge chunks of cash into this bank account; small savings can accumulate fast if left untouched, and may make a big difference in the long run.
+Similarly, you don’t need to deposit huge chunks of cash either; small savings can grow over time.

 What are you saving for?
 Write down a couple of short-term and long-term savings goals.
-In the former category, you might list a new outfit or tickets to a concert.
-In the latter, perhaps a car deposit or overseas holiday.
+In the former category, you might list a new outfit or upgrading the old TV.
+In the latter, perhaps a new car or deposit for a home.

 Make small cutbacks